Motion of a charged test particle around a static black hole in a monopole magnetic field

 It should be noted that the average velocity of electrons will be equal to that of protons in a plasma lump.
-This situation is very different from the assumed situation in the discussion of the electrification of a static black hole, where we have assumed that the velocity distribution of electrons and that of protons are Maxwell one with not so different temperatures from each other.
+This situation is very different from the situation assumed in the discussion of the electrification of a static black hole of the NHYI paper \cite{paper-I}, where we have assumed that the velocity distribution of electrons and that of protons are Maxwell one with not so different temperatures from each other.
 Hence, we should note that lumps of collisionless plasma will not be suppliers of electric charge to the black hole.

 Here note that the global monopole magnetic field is not a necessary condition for the hovering motion.
 If the configuration of the magnetic field only in the domain of the motion of the charged test particle is locally similar to the monopole magnetic field, the charged test particle will hover on the black hole.
-In the stationary axi-symmetric magnetosphere, the neighborhood of the rotational symmetry axis of a rotating black hole may be the case (see for example, Fig.~3 in Ref.~\cite{MG2004}).
-Thus, in the realistic situation like as the neighborhood of SgrA*, the heating of a plasma lump may occur in the vicinity of the symmetry axis of rotating black hole.
+In the stationary axisymmetric magnetosphere, the neighborhood of the rotational symmetry axis of a rotating black hole may be the case (see for example, Fig.~3 in Ref.~\cite{MG2004}).
+Thus, in the realistic situation like the neighborhood of Sgr~A*, the heating of a plasma lump may occur in the vicinity of the symmetry axis of rotating black hole.